ASTEROID INSTITUTE ANNOUNCES GOOGLE CLOUD AND AGI AS NEW TECHNOLOGY PARTNERS

 JOHN CARRICO TO LEAD DEVELOPMENT OF ADAM

-SILICON VALLEY, CA (February 28, 2018) — The Asteroid Institute today announced Google Cloud and AGI as new technology partners in the development of the Asteroid Decision Analysis and Mapping (ADAM) project.
+SILICON VALLEY, CA (February 28, 2018) — The Asteroid Institute today announced Google Cloud and AGI as new technology partners in the development of the Asteroid Discovery Analysis and Mapping project.
 ADAM is being designed as a cloud-based platform to provide analytical tools to help scientists, world leaders, and citizens understand the unprecedented flood of asteroid discoveries expected within the coming decade.

-“We are very pleased to have two of the world’s leaders in software and computing join our efforts,” said Dr. Ed Lu, Executive Director of the Asteroid Institute.
-“In the next decade, we will see a tsunami of data emerge, as major assets, including LSST and hopefully NASA’s NEOCam go into operation.
-ADAM will provide the essential open-source, cloud-based infrastructure for collaboration on large-scale orbital dynamics and related computations needed to analyze asteroid threats.
-With greater collaboration and transparency, ADAM will enable not only rapid calculations, but also be able to run simultaneous astrodynamics algorithms that will let researchers see patterns, important in protecting Earth from potentially dangerous asteroid impacts.”
+“We are pleased to have two of the world’s leaders in software and computing join our efforts,” said Dr. Ed Lu, Executive Director of the Asteroid Institute.
+“In the next decade, we will see a tsunami of data emerge while major assets go into operation.
+These assets include the Vera C. Rubin Observatory and (hopefully) NASA’s NEOCam,” said Lu.
+“ADAM will provide the essential open-source, cloud-based infrastructure for collaboration on large-scale orbital dynamics, and the necessary related computations, to analyze asteroid threats.
+With greater collaboration and transparency, ADAM will enable rapid calculations and it will run simultaneous astrodynamics algorithms that will let researchers see important patterns needed in protecting Earth from potentially dangerous asteroid impacts.”

-“AGI software plays a role for many critical space missions, and we’re excited to work with the Asteroid Institute to make this same capability available to researchers striving to protect our planet,” stated Paul Graziani, AGI Co-founder and CEO.
+“AGI software plays a role for many critical space missions, and we’re excited to work with the Asteroid Institute to make this same capability available to researchers striving to protect our planet,” stated Paul Graziani, AGI co-founder and CEO.

 Media contact: Diane Murphy, CapCom: email@example.com